 Microsoft Teams is natively integrated with other Microsoft apps, which makes it easy to send invites to your colleagues via Outlook, for example.
 This secure video conferencing software supports up to 10,000 participants and has some interesting features, such as blurring the background and putting the speaker in focus — perfect for those work-at-home moments when all kinds of stuff can be distracting in the background.

 Small teams: Skype

-The only limits are video calls that can handle up to 10 people and the price you have to pay for Skype phone if you want people dialling in from a landline (plans are quite affordable).
+The limits are video calls that can handle up to 10 people and the price you have to pay for Skype phone if you want people dialing in from a landline (plans are quite affordable).
 As a bonus, since acquiring Skype, Microsoft has done a good job at integrating it into its own software ecosystem.

 When it comes to any type of software, free is the most powerful feature.
 Similarly, once you know you need a free conference call app, you should definitely give FreeConference a try.

 FreeConference allows you to call free online (international dial-in plans are available) and hold online meetings over video with up to five participants.
 The app works seamlessly just over the browser and doesn’t require any installations.
 And it’s free!

 When you feel like you’ve found the best free conference call service or paid video conferencing software for business, your next step should be ensuring that your Mac is up to the task as well.
 After all, it could’ve been a while since the last time you gave your Mac a marathon video conferencing workout.

 First, check that your Mac camera is working properly.
 If it’s not, refer to this handy step-by-step guide to fix it.
 Second, inspect your WiFi connection.
 Streaming video requires a lot of bandwidth, so it’s good to make sure that your desk is right at the optimal WiFi spot in your home.
 WiFi Explorer will help you run a network check.
 Finally, grab a pack of free-to-try tools for online meeting scheduling and management.
 We overview them below.